Image 1 - Little things ChariTree Foundation-2

 Climate action supports children’s physical and mental well-being

-They’re overscheduled between school, extracurriculars, volunteering, part-time jobs, and their social lives, making it difficult to carve out time to meaningfully connect to nature.
+Children and youth are more disconnected from nature than ever before.
+They’re overscheduled between school, extracurriculars, volunteering, part-time jobs, and their social lives, making it difficult to carve out time to connect to nature meaningfully.

 One in 7 youth in Canada are also struggling with a mental health issue, with anxiety being the most common.
 The lack of time spent outside is a contributing factor: youth spend nearly 8 hours a day with media, but are able to pack in almost 11 hours worth of content engagement thanks to multitasking across devices.